 We are gathering support for the following programs.
 Visit our Get Involved page to help us make them a reality!

 This program will organize skill-building workshops and activities for foster youth such as aquaponic gardening/farming, cooking, financial planning, woodshop, metalshop, tiny home construction, music & arts, and land stewardship.

 Child Care & Transportation

 Resource (foster) parents often need help balancing their parental and other responsibilities.
 This program will organize and assist in the costs of transportation, playdates, babysitting, daycare, and other forms of child care.

 This program will offer tutoring services to foster youth grades kindergarten through 12th.

 Love at first bark

-Animal companionship offers unique psychological benefits and can help foster youth develop healthy bonds and life skills.
-This program will match foster youth/families with rescue animals and assist them with adoption procedures, animal education, food costs, and health-related costs.
+This program will match foster youth and their families with rescue animals and assist them with adoption procedures, animal education, food costs, and health-related costs.

 One of our more aspirational goals is to purchase a physical space to serve as a community resource and activity center for foster families, as well as a living space for those interested in experiencing communal living with other foster families.
 In line with our core values of stewardship and education, the designs and features of this space will promote holistic learning and environmentally-friendly practices.